steggie3/steggie3.github.io/pages/about.md

 I observed that a lot of the ground-breaking tech products today involve data science and machine learning.
 Machine learning is also a fast-growing field, opening up new opportunities for products never thought of before every day.
 I realized that although I focused on EDA previously, I have been interested in data science and machine learning and worked on related projects for a long time.
 I left Synopsys in 2018 to dedicate more time on solidifying my machine learning and deep learning skills.

+I joined the Onboarding Team 🚀 at Twitter in 2019 where I get to work on applying machine learning at scale to improve new user experience and retention rate.

 Apart from the technical stuff, I enjoy [birding](http://feathery-friends.tumblr.com/){:target="_blank"}, [photography](https://www.flickr.com/photos/thesteggie/albums){:target="_blank"}, gardening, and Wikipedia surfing in my free time.

 <figure>